-Glass is a magical material - it refracts light and color and transmits it in so many intriguing ways.
-In this class, we will discover how you can create and manipulate glass to make art and functional art pieces.
+Glass is a magical material - it refracts light and color, and transmits it in so many intriguing ways.
+In this class, we will discover how you can create and manipulate glass to make jewelry, art, and functional art pieces.
 Learn about how glass flows and volume control, how the amount of heat, and repeated heat, affect the outcome of your glass work.

-Please contact Helen with any questions about your class materials purchases via firstname.lastname@example.org.
+Please contact Helen with any questions about your class tools or materials purchases via firstname.lastname@example.org.

 Supply List for Students

 The links below will take you to RioGrande.com or other suppliers.
 To see prices for precious metal items, you need a free Rio Grande account.
-Registered Little Metal Foxes students can access Rio Grande wholesale pricing for significant savings.
+Registered Little Metal Foxes students can access the Rio for Schools program for significant savings (discounts and flat-rate shipping).
 This site may contain Amazon and other affiliate links.
 If you purchase something through the link, at no cost to you, we may receive a small commission on qualifying purchases.

-When choosing your glass, please pay attention to the COE number, typically 90 or 96.
-COE, or coefficient of expansion, is a small but very important factor in fusing.
-Glasses of different COEs generally cannot be mixed and will result in stress fractures and breaks.
-Please be sure to select 3 mm thick glass.
+NOTE: When choosing your glass, please pay attention to the CoE number, typically 90 or 96 for fusing.
+CoE, or coefficient of expansion, is a small but very important factor in fusing.
+Glasses of different CoEs generally cannot be mixed and will result in stress fractures and breaks.
+Please be sure to select 2mm (“thin”) or 3 mm thick glass.